Hugo Delavenne

 Future work

-• Generalisation of the flowering protocol - with Tanguy Medevielle
+• Efficient encoding in flowering-friendly codes - with Tanguy Medevielle

 • Multivariate polynomial commitment scheme - with Daniel Augot